sn6uv/sn6uv.github.io/content/static_site_generation_with_pelican.rst

 Hooray!

 Obviously this is only a very short introduction to pelican.
-The `getting started`_ pelican documentation is excellent tells you how to add other pages, include images, link to internal content and much more.
+The `getting started`_ pelican documentation is excellent.
+It tells you how to add other pages, include images, link to internal content and much more.

 .. _pelican: http://docs.getpelican.com/
 .. _reStructuredText: http://docutils.sourceforge.net/rst.html